Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

 ==========

 Mix
-   The Blend types could be selected in the drop-down menu.
+   The Blend types could be selected in the select menu.
    See :term:`Color Blend Modes` for details on each blending mode.

    Add, Subtract, Multiply, Screen, Divide, Difference,